Domaine Trimbach - Alsace Riesling Clos Sainte-Hune 100ème Anniversaire 2019

 Robert Parker

-"The greatest Clos Ste.
+“The greatest Clos Ste.
 Hune of all time?
-The beauty and elegance of this very young dry Riesling from Alsace are literally breathtaking.
-A very subtle character of white peach, great concentration, and such finesse in the extremely long and precise finish.
-However, you will need to be patient, as this wine is so well-structured that it will take many years to reach its peak. " (James Suckling 2020) • Delivery in wooden cases is available for orders of 3 bottles of this wine (depending on the country and shipping method selected).
+The beauty and elegance of this very young dry Alsace Riesling are literally breathtaking.
+It displays very subtle notes of white peach, great concentration, and such finesse in its extremely long and precise finish.
+However, patience is required, as this wine is so well-structured that it will take many years to reach its peak. ” (James Suckling 2020) • Delivery in a wooden case is available for orders of 3 bottles of this wine (depending on country and selected shipping method).

-Buy your Trimbach wines at the best price in a private sale!
+Buy your Trimbach wines at the best prices in a private sale!

 Eye